adelus/fraud-detection/README.md

 ## Architecture

-The system follows a hybrid fraud detection approach:
+The system follows the steps:

-Claims Data
+- Ingest Claims Data (CSV files)
-→ Feature Engineering
+- Transform Data and Feature Engineering
-→ Rule-Based Scoring
+- Apply Rule-Based Scoring
-→ Anomaly Detection (Isolation Forest)
+- Apply Anomaly Detection (Isolation Forest)
-→ Combined Risk Score
+- Combine Risk Score
-→ LLM Explanation Layer
+- Use LLM to Explain the Results
-→ Investigator UI (Streamlit)
+- Display the Results for Investigation

 ---